linuxserver/docker-wireguard/README.md

 ### Via Docker Compose

 * Update all images: `docker-compose pull`
-  * or update a single image: `docker-compose pull wireguard`
+  * or update a single image: `docker-compose pull nordlynx`
 * Let compose update all containers as necessary: `docker-compose up -d`
-  * or update a single container: `docker-compose up -d wireguard`
+  * or update a single container: `docker-compose up -d nordlynx`
 * You can also remove the old dangling images: `docker image prune`

 ### Via Docker Run

-* Update the image: `docker pull ghcr.io/linuxserver/wireguard`
+* Update the image: `docker pull ghcr.io/bbtux/nordlynx`
-* Stop the running container: `docker stop wireguard`
+* Stop the running container: `docker stop nordlynx`
-* Delete the container: `docker rm wireguard`
+* Delete the container: `docker rm nordlynx`
-* Recreate a new container with the same docker run parameters as instructed above (if mapped correctly to a host folder, your `/config` folder and settings will be preserved)
 * You can also remove the old dangling images: `docker image prune`

 ### Via Watchtower auto-updater (only use if you don't remember the original parameters)